Skip to content

 A Gantt component is not automatically an advanced planning and scheduling optimizer.
 Sequence-dependent setup times, finite material availability, alternate routings, batch rules, and multi-objective optimization may require a specialized planning service.

 Use the UI component to edit and explain the plan, surface warnings, and send proposed changes to the authoritative scheduling engine.
-This separation keeps domain optimization testable while giving planners a responsive product experience.
+A capacity or material signal should tell a person what needs attention; whether it automatically moves work is a business rule owned by the surrounding application.

 Manufacturing evaluation checklist